The Total Transparency Manifesto

 As with most insurance policies, you will be required to pay an excess fee whenever you make a claim.

-- For gadgets up to the value of £250 (when new,) the excess fee is £25 for all claims.
+- For gadgets between the value of £500 (when new), the excess fee is £50 for any claim.

-- For gadgets over the value of £999 (when new), the excess fee is £75 for all claims.
+- If your claim is for a gadget over the value of £1000 (when new) the excess fee is £100 for any claim.

 - For mobile phone claims you must report a theft or loss to your mobile operator (eg. Vodafone, EE, Orange, O2 etc) within 24 hours of the incident, so they can blacklist your handset.